-Maca proponents claim that this herb possesses muscle-building properties due to its abundant bioactive proteins that stimulates natural muscle development.
-Maca is 18% protein and has become a popular food supplement for athletes and body builders.
+Maca proponents claim that this herb possesses muscle-building properties due to its abundant bioactive proteins that stimulate natural muscle development.
+Maca is 18% protein and has become a popular food supplement for athletes and bodybuilders.
 It provides the energy and muscle strength required for extreme training, athletic endurance and overall performance.
 Consult a health professional first before you take any performance-enhancing supplements.

 Maca promotes healthy and stronger bones.
 It can protect you against the onset of osteoporosis, a bone-wasting disease most common in elderly women.
-In this condition, bone tissue tend to wither and get fragile due to lack of bone-healthy nutrients.
+In this condition, bone tissue tends to wither and get fragile due to the lack of bone-healthy nutrients.
 Maca is rich in calcium, potassium, iron, magnesium, and silica.
-The presence of these nutrients in the body result in healthier bones and decreases the chance of getting osteoporosis and other bone-related problems.
+The presence of these nutrients in the body results in healthier bones and decreases the chance of getting osteoporosis and other bone-related problems.